Why the Band’s ‘Last Waltz’ Soundtrack Took So Long to Arrive

 Is it better to burn out than fade away?
 Or is it best to have one last, blow-out show?
-‘The Last Waltz,’ as a concert, a film and an album, served as the Band’s farewell to performing and recording – at least in its original incarnation.
+The Last Waltz, as a concert, a film and an album, served as the Band’s farewell to performing and recording – at least in its original incarnation.

 In 1976, Band guitarist and songwriter Robbie Robertson decided he’d had enough of the road and envisioned a Beatles-esque transition to becoming a studio-only outfit.
-Some of his fellow Band-mates didn’t feel the same, but went along with his idea of a special “final” performance, which he called ‘The Last Waltz.’
-(The Band would reform without Robertson in 1980.)
+Some of his fellow Band-mates didn’t feel the same, but went along with his idea of a special final performance by the five-man edition of the group, which he called The Last Waltz.
+(The Band reformed without Robertson in '80s.)